MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-common.md

 # Reference for common Windows settings

-**TBD - Still working on the language to frame these settings** This page lists the settings that are supported by both Windows 10 and Windows 11.
-Link to [Settings back up and restore overview](index.md).
-Link to [Cloud Data Store Settings Reader Tool (readCloudDataSettings.exe)](readclouddatasettings-exe.md).
-Link to [Reference for Windows 11 settings](settings-windows-11.md).
+The information provided on this page includes details for accessing the status of Windows Backup and Restore settings that are supported for both Windows 10 and Windows 11.
+This public documentation fulfills the regulatory requirement to ensure effective data portability, by providing third-party developers with a means to access and export that data.
+Settings that are supported on Windows 11 only are documented in [Reference for Windows 11 settings](settings-windows-11.md)..

+Settings status is accessed in one of two ways:

+1. Via the Windows registry: For settings below that include registry details, please use that information to access the settings.
+1. Via the Cloud Data Store Reader tool.
+These settings must be extracted from a data store to be readable.
+If the setting below does not list registry details, then the settings must be extracted using the Cloud Data Store Reader tool.
+For information on how to use this tool, see [Cloud Data Store Settings Reader Tool (readCloudDataSettings.exe)](readclouddatasettings-exe.md).

 ## App Compatability